 Specific Plan District

-Developers who use Specific Plan zoning must still follow historic and redevelopment guidelines, subdivision and stormwater regulations, and the goals and objectives of the General Plan.
+Developers who use SP zoning must still follow historic and redevelopment guidelines, and subdivision and stormwater regulations.

 SP Districts may be appropriate on large sites being developed in a unified manner or on sites that have significant areas of sensitive environmental features, are located near historic features, or require new public infrastructure to support development.

 The developer proposes the details of the development plan, then the Planning Department and other applicable Metro Departments review the plan.
 Prior to filing an application for a Specific Plan, we encourage applicants to talk to the Metropolitan Council member(s) and neighbors to introduce the project and identify key issues.

 Existing Specific Plan Districts

 The SP Viewer includes records of every Council-approved SP.